Solvosoft/django-gentelella-widgets/docs/source/widgets/gridslider.rst

 .. image:: _static/GridSlider.gif

 *GridSlider+
-It is similar to range input, but this use two pointer represent the min and max value.
+It is similar to range input, but this use two pointer represent the min and max value .

 *SingleGridSlider*
 It is similar to *GridSlider*, but this only can use a pointer.